mvolkmann/blog/src/swift.md

 - access to AppStore Connect

-  This is used to summit and manage your apps on the App Store.
+  This is used to summit and manage apps on the App Store.

 - access to TestFlight